tigrawap/Flask-Starter/readme.md

 Meanwhile refer to this page or to the code for how-to-use.

 You also can email me for questions or ask at stackoverflow with flask or flask-starter tags.
-This documentation will be expanded as soon as possible, as well as on your questions
+This documentation will be expanded as soon as possible, as well as basing on your questions

 ##### Core View